RobDWaller/robdwaller.github.io/_posts/2019-05-02-what-learn-developer-ten-years.md

 By the time I was 29, I was nearly bankrupt, the relationship I'd been in had fallen apart, mainly due to me, and I had no business.
 At this point you may be asking, why on earth did you do this?
 The answer is simple, it was one of the best experiences of my life, and fast forwarded my development career.
 I learnt more than any classroom or book could teach me about the business of technology and I became a much better software developer.

-There were also some fun parts, I wrote a Twitter analytics algorithm that got me into Mashable and on to CNN News.
+There were also some fun parts, I wrote a Twitter analytics algorithm that got me into [Mashable](https://mashable.com/2012/08/22/twitter-facebook-fake-followers/) and on to [CNN News](https://rbrt.wllr.info/2019/05/05/when-appeared-on-cnn.html).
 And I got a free trip to LA to speak at a marketing conference about social media analytics.
 And overall nothing really bad happened, I tried something, it didn't work out, I went back to what I was doing, but I was earning a lot more money.

 My advice is if there is something you want try or do, just give it go, see what happens.
 It might not be for you in the end, but at least you'll know and you can easily go back to what you were doing previously.
-And it doesn't have to be as mad as starting a business, it could just be to try free lance work, or remote work, or a role in management, or a contribution to an open source project.
+And it doesn't have to be as mad as starting a business, it could be to try free lance work, or remote work, or a role in management, or a contribution to an open source project.
 Just give it a go, you've got nothing to lose and you won't regret it.

 ## You are Ignorant

 Over the years I've learnt a great deal about myself, I can be arrogant, blunt, loud, dismissive, aggressive, single minded, difficult, selfish and worse.
 And I have to try and control these traits as much as I can.
 But the most important thing I've learnt is I am ignorant.
 As I've learnt more and gained experience I've come to the realisation I don't know much.
 This isn't a new concept I've stumbled upon, Socrates spoke about man's ignorance 2,500 years ago.

 But it is a really important life lesson to understand your ignorance, or what you actually know.
 For instance I can code in numerous languages, but I only know PHP well.
-But even within PHP my areas of expertise are limited to Test Driven Development, Code Quality and JSON Web Tokens.
-I don't know a great deal about any of the PHP frameworks, I'm certainly not a *Laravel expert*.
+But even within PHP my areas of expertise are limited to Test Driven Development, Code Quality and [JSON Web Tokens](https://github.com/RobDWaller/ReallySimpleJWT).
+I don't know a great deal about any of the PHP frameworks, I'm certainly not a *Laravel Expert*.

 My advice to all developers is accept your ignorance because it is not a bad thing, it is natural.
 If you know a little about something it doesn't mean you understand it well or are an expert in it, so don't pretend you are.
 It's ok to say, "I don't know, I'll have to look into that."
 In fact, it's the mature and sensible thing to do.
 And if someone reprimands you for saying it then they are an idiot.